ganelson/inform-evolution/proposals/0034-glulx-random.md

 Considerations:

-1. Ideally we want a RNG that produces high quality random numbers, has decently high performance, and does not use excessive amounts of memory.
-The [Xorshift](https://en.wikipedia.org/wiki/Xorshift) family of RNGs fit these criteria.
+1. Ideally we want an RNG that produces high quality random numbers, has decently high performance, and does not use excessive amounts of memory.
+The [Xorshift](https://en.wikipedia.org/wiki/Xorshift) family of RNGs fits these criteria.
 Glulxe and Git switched to the [xoshiro128** algorithm](https://prng.di.unimi.it/), so we might as well use it too.